 - Swap outdated appliances with new, energy-efficient ones

-You will recoup most of your money with shorter vacancy times and it will help you attract a desirable tenant.
+You will recoup most of your money from these property renovations with shorter vacancy times and it will help you attract a desirable tenant.

 We find that clean, well-taken-care-of properties attract tenants who value a clean well cared home.
 We also find that if you rent out a home in disrepair or one that looks shabby you will get a tenant who will not take care of the property.